nullpo-head/Out-of-the-Box-CodeServer/README.md

    HEARTBEATS_ACTION="az vm deallocate --subscription 'Put Your Subscription Here' -g 'Put Your Resource Group Name Here' -n 'Put Your VM Name Here"
    ```

    You can set `HEARTBEATS_TIMEOUT` to determine how many minutes of idle time the VM will deallocate after.
 The default minutes is 15.
+   By this configuration, your Azure VM is deallocated after Code-Server is idle for 15 minutes and there is no session of ssh and Bash for 15 minutes.

+   Azure VM is only supported right now because the author is an Azure user.
+Any PRs to support other clouds are welcome.

-### 3. Init OOTB Code-Server
+### 3. Initialize OOTB Code-Server

 **First**, please make sure that `80` and `443` ports are not used by other web servers.
 Installtion will fail if they are not available.
 If it fails, re-run `install.sh` after making those ports available.